Meet Coach McCaslin

 McCaslin Radio Interview

-Big Rapids, Mich. - Ferris State University has found its next women's soccer head coach as Andy McCaslin was appointed today (Jan.
-30) to take over the FSU program in an announcement made by the Bulldogs prior to the 2013 campaign.
+Big Rapids, Mich. - Ferris State University found its next women's soccer head coach as Andy McCaslin was appointed to take over the FSU program in an announcement made by the Bulldogs prior to the 2013 campaign.
 The 2015 season represented his third year at the FSU helm.

 "After an extensive and thorough search, we found that our best candidate was right in our own backyard," said FSU Associate Athletics Director Jon Coles, who coordinated the search process.
-"Andy knows the institution, our processes, the conference, and most importantly, our soccer student athletes.
-He will hit the ground running and allow us to move forward is this transition period."
+"Andy knows the institution, our processes, the conference, and most importantly, our soccer student athletes."

 "It's an exciting time for the program here at Ferris and I'm looking forward to building on the success from this past season and continuing to build a consistent contender in the GLIAC," McCaslin said.
 "I'd like to thank the search committee and staff for their diligence and quickness in this process.
 It will allow the team an opportunity to get together right away for training and really get a jump on the non-championship portion of the year.